nayefahmad/log/README.md

         - This is facilitated by "bottom-up clustering" done on the LLM-generated graph, which lets the answering LLM reason at different levels of hierarchy.

   - **[GraphGeeks -A visual cheat sheet for Graphs + LLMs](https://www.youtube.com/watch?v=UdF-ODQFwLk)**
+     - Speaker: Veronique Gendner
+     - p13, 14, 15, and at 22:31 in the video are nice visuals of RAG and graphRAG